projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 bootable entry) here.

 You have four different options of changing kernel arguments in the command.
-All of those will create a deployment, and can be revertible through `rpm-ostree rollback`.
-A more detailed description of the commands will be shown by `rpm-ostree ex kargs --help`
+All of those creates a deployment, and can be revertible through `rpm-ostree rollback`.
+A more detailed description of the commands can be shown by `rpm-ostree ex kargs --help`

 ## 1: Add one or multiple kernel arguments to the list

-The user can append the argument using append option, and the format for the value pair will be in terms of key=value.
+The user can append the argument using append option, and the format for the value pair is in terms of key=value.
 The changes can be rolled back as mentioned earlier.

 ```
 [root@localhost ~]# rpm-ostree ex kargs --append=test_add=test